 Calcium Reactors work really well, but they are a complex system that you need to really understand and are beyond the scope of this article.
 They need an entire article dedicated to them!

-When Do You Need To Dose A Reef Tank?
+What Time Do You Dose A Reef Tank?

 Then dose Calcium in the evening